rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 In this mode, a user will provide `--parts-out-dir=<path to crate-specific directory>` and `--merge=none` to each crate's rustdoc invocation.
 The user should provide `--extern-html-root-url`, and specify a absolute final destination for the docs, as a URL.
 The `--extern-html-root-url` flag should be provided for each crate's rustdoc invocation, for every dependency.

-The same `--out-dir` may be used for multiple parallel rustdoc invocations, as rustdoc will continue to acquire an flock on the `--out-dir` to address conflicts.
 A user may select a different `--out-dir` for each crate's rustdoc invocation.

+The same `--out-dir` may also be used for multiple parallel rustdoc invocations, as rustdoc will continue to acquire an flock on the `--out-dir` to address conflicts.
+This is in anticipation of the possibility of deprecating `--merge=shared`, and Cargo adopting a `--merge=none` + `--merge=finalize` workflow.
+Cargo is expected continue using the same `--out-dir` for all crates in a workspace, as this eliminates the operations needed to merge multiple `--out-dirs`.

 ### Link documentation: `--merge=finalize`